When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Staying Focused at Work With Tinnitus

-Unlike sleep, you don't need heavy masking here.
-You need a light, consistent background signal β€” just enough to reduce the contrast between your tinnitus and the office environment.
+You don't need heavy masking here.
+A light, consistent background signal is enough β€” just enough to reduce the contrast between tinnitus and the office environment.
 Think of it like background music in a cafΓ©: present but not distracting.

-Pink noise works well for extended work sessions because it has more energy in lower frequencies than white noise, making it feel softer and less harsh over hours of listening.
-Some users prefer coffee shop ambience because its irregular, natural rhythms are less monotonous than pure noise.
+Pink noise works well for extended work sessions because it emphasises lower frequencies more than white noise, making it feel softer over hours of listening.
+Some people prefer coffee shop ambience for its irregular, natural rhythms.

-When to add the frequency tone during work
+When to add the frequency tone at work

-If your tinnitus feels particularly intrusive, adding your matched frequency at very low volume (10–15%) can provide more targeted relief.
-This works because it fills the exact frequency band your tinnitus occupies, reducing contrast more efficiently than broadband noise alone.
+If tinnitus feels particularly intrusive, adding your matched frequency at very low volume (10–15%) can give more targeted relief.
+It fills the exact frequency band your tinnitus occupies, reducing contrast more efficiently than broadband noise alone.
 Turn it off if it becomes distracting.

 Suggested Starting Setup